Galleria Marcello | home

 About the Artist | Galleries | Blackrobe's Love Letters | St. Martin de porres Catholic Church Commission | Contact Me

 Charles Christopher(Chris) Marcello

-For almost 20 years now, I have worked as a full-time visual artist.
+For over 20 years now, I have worked as a full-time visual artist.

 My paintings have been exhibited and collected in such places as

 The National Catholic Reporter featured a cover story